A simple formalization of alpha-equivalence: Untyped -calculus

 \section{Untyped $\lambda$-calculus}

 Let $V$ be a countable set of variables, ranged over by $x, y, z, \ldots$.
 The grammar defines the terms of the untyped $\lambda$-calculus \cite{church1941calculi}.
-A term can be a variable, an application of two terms, or an $\lambda$-abstraction consisting of a variable and a term.
+A term can be a variable, an application of two terms, or a $\lambda$-abstraction consisting of a parameter variable and a term.
 The convention is to avoid parentheses by assuming that application is left-associative and abstraction binds as much on the right as possible.
 E.g., the term $\lambda x.\ \lambda y.\ x\ y\ z$ is the same as $(\lambda x.\ (\lambda y.\ ((x\ y)\ z)))$.
 At the top level, a term $y\in V$ denotes the global variable $y$.
 An abstraction $(\lambda x.\ t)$, where $t\in\Lambda$, denotes a function whose parameter is the variable $x$ and body is the term $t$.
 In the function body $t$, we can refer to the function's parameter using the variable $x$.
 For example, $(\lambda x.\ x)$ is the identity function, whereas $(\lambda x.\ y)$ is the constant function that discards its argument and returns the global variable $y$.
 Application $(f\ t)$, where $f, t\in\Lambda$, denotes applying the function $f$ to the argument $t$.
-For example, $(\lambda x.\ x)\ z$ denotes the result of applying a global variable $z$ to the identity function --- the result is the global variable $z$.
+For example, $(\lambda x.\ x)\ z$ denotes the result of applying the identity function to the global variable $z$.
+The result is the global variable $z$.

-In our Rocq implementation of the untyped $\lambda$-calculus, we work parametrically in a set of variables \lstinline|V|, for which we assume we have decidable equality.
-Furthermore, we assume the existence of an injective function \lstinline|var: nat -> V| with a partial inverse \lstinline|to_nat: V -> option nat| such that for any natural number $n$, \lstinline|to_nat (var $n$)| equals \lstinline|Some $n$|.
+Our Rocq implementation of the untyped $\lambda$-calculus is parameterized over a type \lstinline|V| of variables.
+For each pair of variables \lstinline|x, y : V|, our Rocq code is also parameterized over a function \lstinline|x =v? y| for checking variable equality.
+Using the equality check, we define a decision procedure \lstinline|x ∈? xs| to check membership of \lstinline|x| in the variable list \lstinline|xs|.
+Furthermore, we assume that we can generate fresh variables using the function \lstinline|fresh| such that \lstinline|∀ l, fresh l ∉ l|.
 We then define the terms of untyped $\lambda$-calculus as an inductive datatype \lstinline|Lam| using three constructors as follows:

 For an example, the previously introduced term $\lambda x.\ \lambda y.\ x\ y\ z$ of the untyped $\lambda$-calculus is encoded in Rocq as \lstinline|Abs $x$ (Abs $y$ (App (App (Var $x$) (Var $y$)) (Var $z$)))| of type \lstinline|Lam|.